Lux vs Lumens: What’s the Difference?

 Toilets: ~100 lux

 These recommendations are indicative only and may vary based on client preferences, building type, and how the space is used.
-In living areas, for example, our curved linear lights such as the Curva are a popular choice for creating comfortable ambient lighting.
+In living areas, for example, our curved linear lights such as the Flow are a popular choice for creating comfortable ambient lighting.

 Why Do the Right Lux and Lumen Levels Matter?